bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Below the list of thermostats which should work fine.

 ### Nefit and Bosch boiler types with EMS bus
-*This list is incomplete and only for quick reference, check the installation manual first.
-Use Google.*
+*This list is incomplete and only for quick reference, check the installation manual first. <BR>**Don't be lazy and do your own research first.** <BR>I get multiple questions each week like 'Does boiler/thermostat type X support EMS?'
+Ask Google that exact same question you want to ask me.
+Be amazed how often it will provide a proper answer with just a few clicks!*

 - Nefit 9000i
 - Nefit TopLine
 - Nefit TrendLine